 Drawbacks:

-1.)
-It looks greasy and dirty while at the same time making your head look disproportionately large (see left photo).
+the same time making your head look disproportionately large (see left photo).
 I suppose this could be similar to when male birds fluff out their feathers to appear larger in their mating dances.

 2.)
 The "I heart hair gel" look definitely diminishes chances of someone (anyone) running their fingers through your hair.